jr0senblum/jc/README.md

 messages form the caching system to the client are JSON

-The protocol defines three message types: CONNECT, CLOSE and COMMAND all of which are binary strings consisting of an 8 byte size followed by the actual command details.
+The protocol defines three message types: CONNECT, CLOSE and COMMAND all of which are binary strings consisting of an 8-byte size followed by the actual command messages.

-Responses are also binary strings with an 8 byte size prefix.
+Responses are also binary strings with an 8-byte size prefix.

 The CONNECT command initiates a session,